Participant Info Guide

 27.2kmCups

-Updated for 2026 based on runner feedback.
+*Aid station distances and facilities above are from our most recent race and are a guide — updated based on runner feedback and confirmed for 2027 closer to race day.
 Fully plastic-free on the route — all water in 100% recyclable cups.
 Please use the bins provided.
 Additional medical resource is positioned at various points throughout the route.

 Any clothing discarded in the start area will be collected and donated to local charities.